chpbrijs/app-studio/Ghost/README.md

 3. The players take turns on choosing a letter via an on-screen keyboard.
 4. There is a choice of dictionaries: English and Dutch.
 5. The option menu provides possibilities to change names, change the language or restart the game.
-6. The app works with an SDK API level of 21 (Android 5).
 7. The app can be used on smartphones and tablets.

 #### Sketches